shashanthk/basic-server-setup-guide/compiling_and_installing_nginx_from_source.md

         curl -I http://localhost

-3. If everything is works fine, add Nginx to `systemd` so that it can start automatically when server is restarted.
+3. If everything is working fine, add Nginx to `systemd` so that it can start automatically when the server is restarted.

    Create a file `/lib/systemd/system/nginx.service` and put below contents in it.